arc_Logo_PNG_

 Innovative partnerships

-Our investment into the fund, will help develop solutions that lead to emissions reductions and other environmental benefits in existing natural gas production, transmission, distribution, storage, and end-use applications.
-It also supports the expanded production of renewable natural gas and hydrogen.
+Our investments into these funds will help develop solutions that lead to emissions reductions and other environmental benefits in existing natural gas production, transmission, distribution, storage, and end-use applications.
+They also support the expanded production of renewable natural gas and hydrogen.

 CRIN is a diverse pan-Canadian network that addresses energy challenges to improve both environmental performance and competitiveness.
 The network includes energy producers, innovators, technology vendors, academia, research institutes, financiers and government.